 64x84cm | Filler, oak frame

 The series is about the body's vulnerability and has a performative character with bodily imprints in the wet filler.
-The material circumstances of the body's situation are crucial for the human subject's experience of himself and its relation to the outside world.
-Circumstances, or conditions that are wholly or partly beyond its control, which cannot be ignored, but on the contrary require an active approach.
+The material circumstances of the body's situation are crucial for the human subject's experience of itself and its relation to the outside world.
+Conditions that are wholly or partly beyond its control, which cannot be ignored, but on the contrary, require an active approach.

 This work shows the imprint of my body - knees, hands and forehead.
 The position signals submission.
-It is sometimes used by beggars, but is also associated with prayer in Islam, and is exactly what the name of the religion means.
+It is sometimes used by beggars but is also associated with prayer in Islam and is precisely what the name of the religion means.

 Res Ipsa is an compilation of works made by some kind of action shaping the filler once it is prepared inside the frame.
 The works thus function as a recording device and give a statement of the event taking place while the filler was still wet.